alibaba/graph-learn/docs/data_loader_en.md

 <br />

 ## 1.2 Attribute format（ATTRIBUTED）
-Attribute format is used to express the attribute information of a vertex or edge.
-In general, vertices with have attributes by default (otherwise only the edge table is sufficient).
+The attribute format is used to express the attribute information of a vertex or an edge.
+In general, vertices have attributes by default (otherwise only the edge table is sufficient).
 The attribute has only one column, which is of string type.
 Multiple attributes can be divided by custom separators inside the string.
 For example, if there are 3 attributes of a vertex, namely `shanghai, 10, 0.01` separated by the separator ‘:’, the attribute data corresponding to the vertex is `shanghai:10:0.01`.
 When the data format has attributes regardless of whether it is vertex data or edge data, it is necessary to display and specify **ATTRIBUTED** to inform the system in the API description.